So you want to create your first programming blog?

 - How to Create a Programming Blog?

-First things first, why should you start your programming blog at all?
+First things first, why should you create your coding blog in the first place?

 I get it.